karlredman/Vimwiki-Gollum-Integration/README.md

 * Workflow:
 	* Basically, I use vimwiki 99% of the time for editing my personal knowledge base, howto's, etc.
 	* My interest in using Gollum is mainly for easy searching and presentation via browser.
+    * *NOTE: Vimwiki diary indexes are NOT working for Gollum (yet).
+I'll add this feature ASAP*.

 * Dependencies (install these their respective project instructions)